 What is PicoRio¶

-- Large cost to license other IPs in SoC: cache, interconnect, graphics, camera ISP, etc.
+Large cost to license other IPs in SoC: cache, interconnects, graphics, camera ISP, etc

-- Need an attractive open-source platform to try new hardware ideas.
+An attractive open-source platform to experiment new hardware ideas

-- The community lacks affordable RISC-V hardware platforms that run a variety of software
+- The community lacks affordable RISC-V hardware platforms that is capable of executing diverse softwares

-- Independently Maintained: The RIOS Lab will be the solo nonprofit organization that governs the architecture development, ensures compliance, and will publish the design.
+Independently Maintained: The RIOS Lab is an independent nonprofit organization that governs the architecture development, ensures compliance, and will publish the design.
 The RIOS Lab will be the gatekeeper for both hardware and software, from SoC and firmware/drivers to high-level software and documentation.
-PicoRio will be vendor agnostic and not proprietary, and the RIOS Lab will work with academic and commercial organizations that will commit to its expansion and volume manufacturing.
+PicoRio will be vendor agnostic and non-proprietary.
+The RIOS Lab will work with academic and commercial organizations that will commit to its expansion and volume manufacturing.

-- Open Source: PicoRio will open source as many components as possible, including the CPU and main SoC design, chip package and board design files, device drivers, and firmware.
+Open Source: PicoRio will open source as many components as possible, including the CPU and main SoC design, chip package, board design files, device drivers, and firmware.
 The exceptions are foundry related IPs (e.g., TSMC SRAM configurations), commercial high-speed interfaces, and complex commercial IP blocks like GPU.
-Nevertheless, our goal is to reduce the commercial closed source IPs for each successive release of PicoRio, with the long term goal of having a version that is as open as practical.
+Nevertheless, our goal is to reduce the commercial closed source IPs for each successive release of PicoRio, with the long term goal of having a version that is as open as possible.

-- High-Quality IPs: A major goal of the RIOS Lab is to develop open-source, industrial strength hardware IPs to help the RISC-V ecosystem catch up with those of the older, proprietary ISAs.
-Thus, PicoRio aims at a high-quality silicon release using open-source IP.
-The IPs will have gone through rigorous real tapeout verifications that meet industry quality.
+High-Quality IPs: A major goal of the RIOS lab is developing open source, hardware IPs with industrial quality to boost the growth of RISC-V ecosystem and compete with those of existing, proprietary ISAs.
+Thus, PicoRio aims at a high-quality silicon release using open-source IPs.
+Such IPs will have gone through rigorous tapeout verifications that meet industry quality.
 The openness of PicoRio will not come at the cost of lower quality IP blocks.
-In addition, we will open source our verification process, which will help to improve transparency and trustworthiness.
+In addition, we will open source our verification process, which can further enhance transparency and trustworthiness.

-- Low-Power and Low-Cost: The target metrics of PicoRio are long battery life and low cost, which is a better match to RISC-V today, instead of high performance and large memory.
+Low-Power and Low-Cost: The target metrics of PicoRio are low power dissipation and cost, which is a perfect match to the target of RISC-V system design.